enkidevs/curriculum/JavaScript/Ecmascript 2015/yield.md

 ---
 ## Content

-We can actually make our number example even more succinct by using the **yield*** expression:
+We can actually make our number example even more succinct by using **yield***:
 ```
 function* genShort(){
 	yield* [1,2,3,4,5]
 }
 ```

-When we use yield* it iterates over values supplied in the expression.
+When we use yield* it iterates over values supplied tp the expression (in this case the array).

-We could use this for example to split work between two generators:
+yield* could also be used to split work between two generators:

 ```
 function* gen1() {